Chiranjeevk52/Bank-Loan-Analysis/README.md

    Number of bad loan applications = 5333 (13.8 %)

-           thus, higher number of customers are good who pay their amount at time
+   Thus, higher number of customers are good, who  pay their loan amount with interest on time.